IvanCampos11/IronDrive/ARCHITECTURE.md

 ## 1. Project Overview

-IronDrive is a self-hosted file storage and sharing platform — basically a Google Drive / nextcloud / opencloud alternative, written in **Rust** with **Rocket**.
+IronDrive is a self-hosted file storage and sharing platform — a Google Drive / nextcloud / opencloud alternative, written in **Rust** with **Rocket**.

 ### Design Principles